fonzie/fonzie/README.md

 Sass packages into your project and then build it.

 After trying to use both Bower and Component to manage Sass dependencies, I realised that nothing really fit into a Sass workflow.
+I love the concept of Component, but building Sass projects with it is painful and most of the packages cater towards JS.
+Bower on the other hand has a nice registry for finding packages which leads to higher quality projects, however, Bower doesn't have a build tool and wasn't made for Sass.

-With fonzie you can **install Sass packages, search for them in a registry and build your project** and all of the load paths and file requires are done for you.
+With Fonzie you can **install Sass packages, search for them in a registry and build your project** and all of the load paths and file requires are done for you.

 Installing packages is easy: